TinyMPC/TinyMPC/README.md

 <img align="center" src="https://github.com/TinyMPC/TinyMPC.github.io/blob/main/docs/media/tinympc-dark-logo.png" width=50%>
 </p>

 If you have any questions related to the solver, visit the [GitHub Discussions](https://github.com/orgs/TinyMPC/discussions) page.
 This guarantees accessibility for everyone.

 The documentation is available at [tinympc.org](https://tinympc.org/)

 High-level language interfaces with detailed examples and code generation are available in [Python](https://github.com/TinyMPC/tinympc-python), [Julia](https://github.com/TinyMPC/tinympc-julia), and [MATLAB](https://github.com/TinyMPC/tinympc-matlab).

+**Excited to hear your TinyMPC success stories, share them with us!**

 ## Building
 For Windows - Enable ```wsl``` before following prompts below